sgmurphy/wordpress-plugins/really-simple-ssl/readme.txt

 Always back up before any upgrade.
 Especially .htaccess, wp-config.php and the plugin folder.
 This way you can easily roll back.

 == Screenshots ==
-1. Your Really Simple SSL dashboard - For optimal configuration.
-2. The Server Health Check - An in-depth look at your server.
-3. New Hardening Features - Fortify your website by minimizing weaknesses.
+1. The Really Simple Security Dashboard provides a quick security overview.
+2. Enable or enforce 2FA per user role.
+3. Stay ahead of plugin, theme and WP core vulnerabilities.
+4. Harden your site’s security with Basic Hardening features.
+5. 1-minute configuration with the short security onboarding.